 - Test your ketones often.
 I use a Precision Xtra to test both blood glucose and blood ketone levels.

 - Trying cycling in and out of ketosis, depending on your ketone levels, how you feel, and your activity level.
-This is what I currently do most often, utilizing intermittent fasting with Bulletproof Coffee, Ketogenic Kale Shake, and Cyclical Ketosis.
+This is what I currently do most often, utilizing intermittent fasting with a coffee with MCT powder or a Bulletproof Coffee, bone broth, Ketogenic Kale Shake, and Cyclical Ketosis.

 - Athletes may want to watch these videos by Peter Attia on An Advantaged Metabolic State: Human Performance, Resilience & Health and How to Live Longer and Better